 It is essential for our staff to keep brief records on their engagement with students, for the following reasons:

 Student Learning Services staff are committed to protecting and respecting a student’s confidentiality and privacy.
 Our staff will not pass on personal information about students, except in the following circumstances:

 Wherever possible, we will seek the consent of students to share information and we will encourage students to disclose information to relevant third parties where appropriate.
 Shared information will only be on a need to know basis and in the interests of providing robust and appropriate support to the student.
 However, in cases where the risk of harm is sufficiently acute and where there is no indication that a student has or will disclose information to the third party, we may pass on the information directly to relevant staff or to external parties, such as the student’s GP.

 Student Learning Services collects data on, for example, how many students access our service, which modules and study topics students have questions about and how satisfied students are with the support they receive.
 Student information will at times be used for statistical monitoring purposes, but no students will be identifiable from reports produced using that data.

 Actual student engagement notes are only used by SLS and a small number of other support staff for the purposes of providing ongoing academic support.
 The notes are not used by any other university staff.

-All student notes are stored securely within the case management system operated by SLS and are available to a limited number of appropriate support staff.
-These notes are not available to academic staff, except under exceptional circumstances.
+All SLS tutors’ notes and any information provided during meetings with SLS staff will be held securely within the case management system operated by the SLS team.
+This system is restricted to a small number of staff who need access to provide support and to maintain the IT system.
+The notes are not available to academic staff or other university services, except under exceptional circumstances.

-SLS retain information and notes for a student for one year after a student either leaves or graduates from the University of Stirling.
+The SLS team will retain student information and case notes for one year after a student graduates from the University of Stirling.
 Information will then be destroyed confidentially.